top of page

 Park County, CO - 2023

-USFS Land Purchase
+Land Purchase

 “Congratulations to all the partners who pulled this project together to help secure public access to one of Colorado’s iconic fourteeners, Mt.
 Democrat.
 This funding will allow the Forest Service to acquire claims from a willing seller, provide public access, and protect water quality and wildlife habitat in this high-use hiking and recreation area,” – U.S. Senator Michael Bennet.